Allan B. Polunsky Unit: Death row operations

 As of March 2013 about 290 male death row prisoners are housed in Polunsky.
 As of March 2013 eight are instead housed in Jester IV Unit, a psychiatric unit near Richmond, Texas.
 Photographs taken inside death row were provided by the State of Texas in response to a Freedom of Information Act (United States) request filed by attorney Yolanda Torres in 2009.

 The death row prisoners reside in Building 12, a two-story facility which opened in 1993 to house administrative segregation prisoners in solitary confinement.
 This building has three rectangular sections, and a recreational area, in the shape of the circle, is in the center of each section.
 The death row offenders live in single person, 60 sqft cells, with each cell having a slit window and a concrete door.
 There is a "tempered air" system intended to keep inside temperatures at 85 degrees Fahrenheit (29 degrees Celsius) or below.
 The death row buildings have a total of 504 cells.
 Prior to the relocation of the men's death row, prison authorities held non-death row "administrative segregation" prisoners in these cells.
 These prisoners were relocated when the men's death row changed locations.

 Death row offenders receive no programming and are not allowed to work.
 Death row prisoners receive meals through bean slots, gates in the cell doors.
 Whenever an offender is taken from his cell, such as when the offender goes to take a shower, the offender is strip searched.
 The offenders receive individual recreation in a caged area.
 Depending on the custody level, death row offenders may be eligible for having radios.
+Prisoners do not have access to television.
+In 1999 Larry Fitzgerald, a spokesperson for the TDCJ, stated that prisoners who were going to be moved to the Polunsky death row disliked the fact they would no longer have television services.
 Death row inmates wear white jumpsuits, and the death row uniforms have the letters "DR" in black on the backs.